KozlovKV/game-life/docs/_docs.md

 	is nz
 		ldi r0, IOInvertBitSignal
 		st r0, r0

+		# Set flag for non-static generation to its address (!= 0)
+		ldi r0, isNonStaticGeneration
+		st r0, r0
 	fi
 rts
 ```
 </details>

 *What to do if there is no neighbors?*